 Click to Enlarge

-Due to its broad wavelength responsivity, the OSA207C's noise floor is higher than that of our other OSAs, which achieve lower noise floors at the expense of having narrower wavelength ranges.
+Due to its broad wavelength responsivity, the OSA207C's noise floor is higher than that of our other Optical Spectrum Analyzers, which achieve lower noise floors at the expense of having narrower wavelength ranges.
 This OSA will easily detect lasers and other narrowband sources, but many broadband sources will not have sufficient power spectral density to be detected.
 This plot compares the OSA207C's noise floor in Power Density mode to an ideal 1900 K black body and Thorlabs' SLS202L Stabilized Broadband Light Source (which was measured with an OSA205C).

 Resolution and Sensitivity Specifications